77ryry77/BSE-Portfolio/index.md

 ```

 #include "WiFi.h"

+//assigns the pins to control the left motors
 int motor1pin1 = 26;
 int motor1pin2 = 25;

+//assigns the pins to control the right motors
 int motor2pin1 = 33;
 int motor2pin2 = 32;

 void setup() {
   // put your setup code here, to run once:

+  //sets all the pins to control the motor to be output pins
   pinMode(motor1pin1, OUTPUT);
   pinMode(motor1pin2, OUTPUT);
   pinMode(motor2pin1, OUTPUT);